 Why choose a career in Horticulture?
 Find out here.

-Current MSU 2-year and 4-year Horticulture students can visit our Scholarship web page for scholarship opportunities
+Current MSU 2-year, 4-year, and graduate Horticulture students can visit the Scholarship web page for internal and external scholarship opportunities.

 Two undergraduates receiving scholarship awards at the Horticulture 2017 Awards and Honors Ceremony Dinner